 The first component of this initiative is a skill-building series.
 Based on the results of a member survey, a series of professional development workshops will be facilitated to provide targeted training and knowledge on areas of greatest need.
 Possible skill-building exercises and trainings include leadership skills, interview techniques, presentation skills, best practices for career transitions, how to drive for results, strategic thinking and execution, cultivating a motivating and innovative workplace, problem-solving skills, team and relationship building, how to better utilize technical and technology skills, etc.

-Members of Women in International Security (WIIS) and the Women’s Mentor Network (WMN) are invited to participate in a seminar on salary negotiation.
-Participants will learn techniques and tips for salary negotiation, and have the opportunity to practice newly learned negotiation skills in two exercises.
-This salary negotiation seminar will be taught by Dr. Margaret New, founder and CEO of The Middleburg Group, LLC, a career coaching consultancy.
+Members of Women in International Security (WIIS) and the Women’s Mentor Network (WMN) invited members to participate in a seminar on salary negotiation.
+Participants learned techniques and tips for salary negotiation, and had the opportunity to practice newly learned negotiation skills in two exercises.
+This salary negotiation seminar was taught by Dr. Margaret New, founder and CEO of The Middleburg Group, LLC, a career coaching consultancy.
 In addition to 30 years of experience helping women one-on-one with job search skills and salary negotiation, Dr. New provides workshops and consults with the Foreign Service Institute.

 Essential Management Skills Seminar (October/November 2015)

-WIIS will host a seminar on essential management skills.
-Essential management skills covered in this skill-building seminar include: how to establish and achieve a results driven work environment (lower managers); and essential components for strategic thinking and execution (top level management).
+WIIS hosted a seminar on essential management skills.
+Essential management skills covered in this skill-building seminar included: how to establish and achieve a results driven work environment (lower managers); and essential components for strategic thinking and execution (top level management).

 Seminar on Presentation and Communication Skills (October/November 2015)